federicotdn/verb/README.md

 ### Response Mapping Functions

-Similar to `Verb-Map-Request`, it is also to apply functions to HTTP responses by using the `Verb-Map-Response` Org property.
+Similar to `Verb-Map-Request`, it is also possible to apply functions to HTTP responses by using the `Verb-Map-Response` Org property.
 The value of this property must be either a symbol pointing to a function, or a function itself (using `lambda`).
 The function must take exactly one parameter (the response as a `verb-response` object) and must return a `verb-response` object as well.
 The function will be called with `(current-buffer)` taking the value of the buffer where the HTTP response will be displayed in.
 It is perfectly valid to include code within the function that has side effects, e.g. calling `setq` to set a global variable.

 Here's an example of a response mapping function that makes the body contents upper case: